apache/spark/docs/structured-streaming-programming-guide.md

   - **Rate source (for testing)** - Generates data at the specified number of rows per second, each output row contains a `timestamp` and `value`.
 Where `timestamp` is a `Timestamp` type containing the time of message dispatch, and `value` is of `Long` type containing the message count, starting from 0 as the first row.
 This source is intended for testing and benchmarking.

+  - **Rate Per Epoch source (for testing)** - Generates data at the specified number of rows per epoch (micro-batch), each output row contains a `timestamp` and `value`.
+Where `timestamp` is a `Timestamp` type containing the time of message dispatch, and `value` is of `Long` type containing the message count, starting from 0 as the first row.
+This source is intended for testing and benchmarking.

 Some sources are not fault-tolerant because they do not guarantee that data can be replayed using checkpointed offsets after a failure.
 See the earlier section on [fault-tolerance semantics](#fault-tolerance-semantics).